bosch-io/iot-things-examples/README.md

 Bosch IoT Things is part of the [Bosch IoT Suite](https://www.bosch-iot-suite.com) which is the cloud-based IoT platform provided by [Bosch Software Innovations](https://www.bosch-si.com/corporate/home/homepage.html).

-The Things service is *based on* and *powered by* the open source project Eclise Ditto https://www.eclipse.org/ditto/.
+The Things service is *based on* and *powered by* the open source project Eclipse Ditto https://www.eclipse.org/ditto/.

 The example code provided here shows a *selection* of the Bosch IoT Things service functionality.
 Thus, the examples do not cover the complete service offering.